Facilities, Parks, and Trails

-The Albert Cruz Park is home to children’s playground equipment, a lighted basketball court, barbecue grills, a ramada, picnic tables, and a drinking fountain.
+The Burruss Park is home to children’s playground equipment, two lighted tennis courts, one sand volleyball court with a net, a ramada, picnic tables, and a barbecue grill.

 The Parks Division oversees 19 parks and numerous outdoor spaces, including neighborhood, community, and regional parks.
 Click the arrow for more information on each of the parks below.